Protestantism: Neo-charismatic churches

-Neo-charismatic churches are a category of churches in the Christian Renewal movement.
+Neo-charismatic or neo-Pentecostal churches are a category of churches in the Christian Renewal movement.
 Neo-charismatics include the Third Wave, but are broader.
 Now more numerous than Pentecostals (first wave) and charismatics (second wave) combined, owing to the remarkable growth of postdenominational and independent charismatic groups.

 Neo-charismatics believe in and stress the post-Biblical availability of gifts of the Holy Spirit, including glossolalia, healing, and prophecy.
 They practice laying on of hands and seek the "infilling" of the Holy Spirit.
 However, a specific experience of baptism with the Holy Spirit may not be requisite for experiencing such gifts.
 No single form, governmental structure, or style of church service characterizes all neo-charismatic services and churches.

 Some nineteen thousand denominations, with approximately 295 million individual adherents, are identified as neo-charismatic.

 Protestant offshoots

 Arminianism

 Jacobus Arminius, a Dutch Reformed Church theologian, whose views influenced parts of Protestantism.
 A small Remonstrants community remains in the Netherlands.

 Arminianism is based on theological ideas of the Dutch Reformed theologian Jacobus Arminius (1560–1609) and his historic supporters known as Remonstrants.
 His teachings held to the five solae of the Reformation, but they were distinct from particular teachings of Martin Luther, Huldrych Zwingli, John Calvin, and other Protestant Reformers.
 Jacobus Arminius was a student of Theodore Beza at the Theological University of Geneva.
 Arminianism is known to some as a soteriological diversification of Calvinism.
 However, to others, Arminianism is a reclamation of early Church theological consensus.
 Dutch Arminianism was originally articulated in the Remonstrance (1610), a theological statement signed by 45 ministers and submitted to the States General of the Netherlands.
 Many Christian denominations have been influenced by Arminian views on the will of man being freed by grace prior to regeneration, notably the Baptists in the 16th century, the Methodists in the 18th century and the Seventh-day Adventist Church in the 19th century.

 The original beliefs of Jacobus Arminius himself are commonly defined as Arminianism, but more broadly, the term may embrace the teachings of Hugo Grotius, John Wesley, and others as well.
 Classical Arminianism and Wesleyan Arminianism are the two main schools of thought.
 Wesleyan Arminianism is often identical with Methodism.
 The two systems of Calvinism and Arminianism share both history and many doctrines, and the history of Christian theology.
 However, because of their differences over the doctrines of divine predestination and election, many people view these schools of thought as opposed to each other.
 In short, the difference can be seen ultimately by whether God allows His desire to save all to be resisted by an individual's will (in the Arminian doctrine) or if God's grace is irresistible and limited to only some (in Calvinism).
 Some Calvinists assert that the Arminian perspective presents a synergistic system of Salvation and therefore is not only by grace, while Arminians firmly reject this conclusion.
 Many consider the theological differences to be crucial differences in doctrine, while others find them to be relatively minor.